add_tax <- function(price, rate) price * (1 + rate)

 add_ten <- make_adder(10)

 add_ten remembers that n was 10 when it was created, even though make_adder has already finished running.
 The function looks for n where it was defined (inside make_adder), not where it’s called.
-That’s lexical scoping, straight from Scheme.
+That’s lexical scoping.
 Chapter 18 builds on this to create functions that remember things.

 2.3 S makes it practical

 In 1976 at Bell Labs, the computer center had a Honeywell 645 mainframe running an operating system called GCOS.
-If you wanted to do statistics, you used a Fortran library called SCS (Statistical Computing Subroutines): you wrote a Fortran program that called library functions, compiled it, submitted it to the batch queue, and waited.
-Rick Becker, John Chambers, Doug Dunn, and Allan Wilks held a series of meetings in the spring of that year.
-The question was simple: could they build something interactive, where a statistician types a command and gets an answer back immediately?
+If you wanted to do statistics, you used a Fortran library called SCS (Statistical Computing Subroutines): write a Fortran program, call the library functions, compile it, submit it to the batch queue, wait.
+Rick Becker, John Chambers, Doug Dunn, and Allan Wilks held a series of meetings in the spring of that year, and the question they asked was simple: could they build something interactive, where a statistician types a command and gets an answer back immediately?

 They could.
-The first working version of S ran on the Honeywell 645 in 1976.
-The early system was essentially an interactive front end to the Fortran library, but it grew quickly.
-By 1988, S had been rewritten in C (version 3), and by 1998 it had become a full programming language (version 4, described in Chambers’ book Programming with Data).
+The first working version of S ran on the Honeywell 645 that same year.
+The early system was essentially an interactive front end to the Fortran library, but it grew quickly; by 1988 S had been rewritten in C (version 3), and by 1998 it had become a full programming language (version 4, described in Chambers’ book Programming with Data).
 In 1998, S won the ACM Software System Award, the same award given to Unix, TeX, and the World Wide Web.

 S made design decisions that R carries to this day: